karolkudla/lookby/README.md

 because one important file is missing, but I can back engineer it if I got time.
 Availability is clarified to shopping mall in which vendor has a offline store.

-It has responsive mobile version. demo https://lookby.wokulski.online
+It has responsive mobile version too. demo https://lookby.wokulski.online